 Booking

 We concentrate on "traditional" or "traditionally-oriented" performers.
 This is not always easy to define, and we reserve the right to be arbitrary about it.
 It certainly does not rule out singer-songwriters, but those we present usually have roots in tradtional music.
-Take a look at our past concerts to get an idea of the people we've presented in recent years.
+Take a look at our past concerts to get an idea of the kinds of music we've presented in recent years.

 These events are supported entirely through ticket sales, with no subsidies from the university.
-Cornell is not a place, generally, that tells you what you can or can't do; it also doesn't help you do it.
-As a result we are usually limited to presenting performers who are already well-known to the Ithaca audience.
-Writeups and credits and killer demo tapes don't seem to have much effect on the draw for people who haven't previously played in one or more Ithaca venues or in nearby folk festivals.
-About once a year we may do a small show with someone who has blown away one or more members of our board at some other venue.
+Cornell is not a place that tells you what you can or can't do; it also doesn't help you do it.
+As a result we are usually limited to presenting performers who are already well-known to the Ithaca audience and will sell enough tickets to cover the costs.
+Magazine writeups, awards and credits and killer demo tapes don't seem to have much effect on the draw for people who haven't previously played in one or more Ithaca venues or in nearby folk festivals.
+About once a year we might do a small show with someone who has blown away one or more members of our board at some other venue.
 These shows are usually artistic successes and financial failures, but what the heck.